OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Intent

-Describe target product to be identified with this "usage" profile to manage Lisence Information of software packages to be integrated.
+Describe target product to be identified with this "usage profile" to manage Lisence Information of the artifact to be integrated.
-Even if the name of the prerequisite product is not defined yet, or being changed in later phase, to be used as to trace this "usage" profile description through the history.
+Even if the name of the prerequisite product is not defined yet, or being changed in later phase, to be used as to trace this "usage profile" description through the history.

 #### Tag: `PrerequisiteProductIdentifier:`